Daley Blind

-Daley Blind ([ˈdeːli ˈblɪnt]; born 9 March 1990) is a Dutch professional footballer who plays as a defensive midfielder, left-back or centre-back for Bundesliga club Bayern Munich and the Netherlands national team.
+Daley Blind ([ˈdeːli ˈblɪnt]; born 9 March 1990) is a Dutch professional footballer who plays for La Liga club Girona.
+A versatile player, he has been deployed as a left-back, centre-back, and defensive midfielder.
 He is the son of former Ajax defender and former Netherlands national team manager Danny Blind.

 Blind rose through the youth ranks at Ajax, becoming a regular after a loan to Groningen, and won four consecutive Eredivisie titles with the club.
 In September 2014, he transferred to Manchester United for £13.8 million, where he was part of the team that won four trophies including the FA Cup, EFL Cup and UEFA Europa League.
-In the summer of 2018, Blind returned to Ajax, where he won his fifth Eredivisie title and first-ever KNVB Cup in his first season back at the club.
+In the summer of 2018, Blind returned to Ajax, where he won his fifth Eredivisie title and a first-ever KNVB Cup in his first season back at the club.
+He won two more Eredivisie titles before moving to Bayern Munich, where he won the Bundesliga during a six-month spell.
+Blind signed for Spanish club Girona in 2023.

-A full international since 2013, Blind has earned over 90 caps and was a member of the Dutch squad that finished third at the 2014 FIFA World Cup.
-He has since featured at UEFA Euro 2020 and the 2022 World Cup.
+A full Netherlands international from 2013 to 2024, Blind earned over 100 caps, and was a member of the Dutch squad that finished third at the 2014 FIFA World Cup.
+He went on to feature at UEFA Euro 2020, the 2022 World Cup and Euro 2024.

 Club career

 Ajax

 Blind began his career in the youth academy of his hometown club, Ajax; the same club where his father Danny made his name as a professional.
-Blind is a product of the Ajax youth system and, while officially still a B-junior, he became a mainstay in the A-juniors during the 2007–08 season. before earning promotion to the Ajax first-team for the 2008–09 season.
-He was a midfielder through his journey up the Ajax youth levels, often playing the 'No. 6' or 'third centre-back' role.
+Blind is a product of the Ajax youth system and, while officially still a B-junior, he became a mainstay in the A-juniors during the 2007–08 season before earning promotion to the Ajax first-team for the 2008–09 season.
 He showed good promise as a youngster and was made captain of Jong Ajax in 2007.
 He signed his first professional contract at the age of 17, tying him to the club until 1 July 2010.

 On 7 December 2008, Blind made his debut in the Ajax first-team in the away match against FC Volendam.
 Blind made an immediate impact when he forced a corner kick through a Volendam defender, from which Jan Vertonghen scored the winning goal for Ajax.
 On 19 December 2008, he signed a contract extension keeping him with Ajax until 30 June 2013.

 Loan to Groningen

 On 5 January 2010, he joined Groningen on loan for the remainder of the 2009–10 season, during the winter transfer window.
-At Groningen, Blind was mainly used as a right-back.
+At Groningen, Blind was mainly used as a right back.
 He was almost sold to Groningen for €1.5 million by Ajax on a permanent basis but the move did not materialize.